|Office||RECET, Spitalgasse 2, Hof 1.1|

-Dr. János Mátyás Kovács graduated at the Karl Marx University of Economics, Budapest in 1973, and became a research fellow at the Institute of Economics, Hungarian Academy of Sciences, Budapest.
-In 1987, he moved to Vienna, and worked as a permanent fellow at the Institute for Human Sciences (IWM) between 1991 and 2018 while remaining an external research fellow of the Institute of Economics until 2014.
-Since 2009, he has taught history of economic thought at the Department of Economics, Eötvös Loránd University, Budapest.
-Kovács joined RECET in 2019.
-He continues to work as professor of economic history at the Eötvös Loránd University and is permanent fellow emeritus of IWM.
+Janos Matyas Kovacs graduated at the Karl Marx University of Economics, Budapest in 1973, and became a research fellow at the Institute of Economics, Hungarian Academy of Sciences.
+In 1987, he moved to Vienna and worked as a visiting fellow at the Institute for Human Sciences (IWM) until 1990.
+Between 1991 and 2018, Kovacs acted as a permanent fellow of the IWM while remaining an external research fellow of the Institute of Economics until 2014.
+From 2009 to 2021, he taught history of economic thought at the Department of Economics, Eötvös Loránd University, Budapest.
+Meanwhile, he also gave courses as visiting professor at the Columbia University and the Central European University.
+Kovacs joined RECET in 2019 as its senior member.

 Selected recent publications:

 (ed) Brave New Hungary.
-Mapping the "System of National Cooperation" (co-editor Balazs Trencsenyi), Rowman and Littlefield, 2019.
+Mapping the "System of National Cooperation" (co-editor Balazs Trencsenyi), Rowman and Littlefield, Lexington Books, 2019.

 "Orban's Right Hand Thinks.
 On the Sources of György Matolcsy's Economic Vision."
 In: J.M.
-Kovacs and Balazs Trencsenyi (eds), Brave New Hungary: Mapping the "System of National Cooperation", 2019.
+Kovacs and Balazs Trencsenyi (eds), Brave New Hungary..., 2019.

 (ed) Populating No Man's Land.
-Economic Concepts of Ownership Under Communism, Rowman and Littlefield, 2018.
+Economic Concepts of Ownership Under Communism, Rowman and Littlefield, Lexington Books, 2018.

 "Shooting Sparrows with a Cannon?
 On the History of Eastern European Economic Thought (1917-1989) I, II" [in Hungarian], 2000, May/June 2013.